Reviews You Can Rely On

 Measured Length (collapsed) 14.0 in

-The chic, compact Balios Double Canopy is a very well-made and durable model.
-It's evident that Balios designed this umbrella with careful attention to the finer details.
+The chic, compact Balios Double Canopy is well-made and durable.
+Balios designed this umbrella with careful attention to the finer details.
 Its ergonomic handle feels nice in hand and is quite good-looking, lending it a timeless appearance that will complement a wide variety of wardrobe styles.
-The canopy is impressively large for a compact model, which means it's both fashionable and functional.
+The canopy is impressively large for a compact model, making it fashionable and functional.

 These benefits come at a small cost.
 The Balios Double Canopy is on the heavier and larger side of the compact models we reviewed.
-However, although it's not as lightweight, it's still small enough that you can tuck it into most bags or purses.
+However, although it's not as lightweight, it's still small enough to tuck into most bags or purses.
 This product is suited to casual use and can travel seamlessly with you to more formal events.
 Want something simpler?
 The Lanbrella Reverse Travel Windproof has a similar vibe minus the extra style points.
-While rather plain, the Lanbrella still offers an expansive canopy for a compact umbrella and is very affordable as well.
+While rather plain, the Lanbrella still offers an expansive canopy for a compact umbrella and is very affordable.

 Read more: Balios Double Canopy review